Workers could be stuck with bill for COVID-19 testing

 “There should be some type of strategies put place to say this is where you can go to get testing.
 Another question that many are asking is what is covered by private insurance companies and what is not.
 Many employees are also wondering if the testing should be covered by their employers,” said a local doctor.

-Martin says having her salon being closed for 4 months, she can’t afford paying for the tests on her own dime.
+Martin says having her salon being closed for four months, she can’t afford paying for the tests on her own dime.

 LATEST STORIES